 Marley’s range of Edgemere concrete roofing tiles is designed to provide a modern alternative to traditional natural slate.
 An interlocking tile, the Edgemere tile has a similar appearance to slate, with a thin profile, dark grey appearance and your choice of riven or smooth finish.

-While Edgemere tiles may look like natural slate, the tiles are concrete and made in a factory, so they have a consistent and predictable shape and size.
-This means they are faster and easier to install, helping roofing contractors increase their efficiency on site and also making them more cost effective.
+While Edgemere tiles may look similar to natural slate, the tiles are concrete and made in a factory, so they have a consistent and predictable shape and size.
+This means they are faster and easier to install, helping roofing contractors increase their efficiency on site and also making them a more cost-effective product.

-Since both natural slate and Edgemere concrete tiles are typically installed in this pattern, using Edgemere gives you the same look, but with the cost and practical benefits of a factory-produced roof tile.
+Since both natural slate and Edgemere concrete tiles are typically installed broken bond pattern, using Edgemere gives you a similar appearance, but with the cost and practical benefits of a factory-produced roof tile.

 For eaves, verges, hips, and ridges, Marley offers a range of solutions to help make the installation process simple, while ensuring the finished roof is secure and weatherproof.
-Options compatible with Edgemere concrete slates include the Universal Eaves Ventilation system, the Edgemere dry verge system, the Universal HipFast system and the Universal RidgeFast system.
+Options compatible with Edgemere concrete slates include the Universal Eaves Ventilation system, the Edgemere dry verge system, the Continuous dry verge system, the Universal HipFast system and the Universal RidgeFast system.